-In English (American as well as British) usage, “either must die” can be taken two ways.
+In English, “either must die” can be taken two ways.
 It could mean that either Harry OR Voldemort must die, leaving the other (the one of the pair who did not die) alive.
 Or it could mean that BOTH must die.

 If you were never taught this in school, it is not surprising; in recent decades there has been a serious erosion of scholarship in all subjects on both sides of the Atlantic.
 I, however, was taught by very proper old ladies in the 1970s, and they were very specific in their use and explanation of our language.
 It would seem JKR either was taught by the same old gals or became one herself, for all of her strict and careful usage.

-If JKR wanted to say that either Harry or Voldemort must kill the other, she would have said “BY the hand of,” not “AT the hand of.”
-To die “AT the hand of” someone does not mean that they will kill you, but that you will die NEARBY to them, or next to them, i.e. “at [the other’s] hand.”
+If JKR wanted to say that either Harry or Voldemort must kill the other, she would have said “by the hand of,” not “at the hand of.”
+To die “at the hand of” someone does not mean that they will kill you, but that you will die near them or next to them (i.e., “at [the other’s] hand”).

 Let us recall the timing of the Prophecy, and see how that affects this theory.

 The prophecy given by Sybill Trelawney in the Hog’s Head was spoken before Harry was born, but more importantly, before Voldemort attacked him.
 This is key.
 Trelawney spoke in the future tense in our past – 1980, before Harry was born.
-Events that were still in her future may now be in our past: that is, her use of future tense does not mean the events she spoke of are in OUR future, or in Harry’s future as of June 1996, when (many of us have calculated) he was in Dumbledore’s office hearing the prophecy.
+Events that were still in her future may now be in our past, that is, her use of future tense does not mean the events she spoke of are in OUR future, or in Harry’s future as of June 1996, when he is in Dumbledore’s office hearing the prophecy.
 They may have taken place before – long before.

 Perhaps these two lines of the prophecy are not fated to come true in Harry’s future.
 Perhaps they have already come true – on October 31, 1981.

 Take a look at Sir Nicholas de Mimsy-Porpington, for example.
-Obviously Nick survives, but he is definitely not living.
-Consider also Barty Crouch, Junior: we don’t know where he is, probably St. Mungo’s, but we know he has been Kissed by a Dementor and is no longer “alive” in the human sense.
+Obviously, Nick survives, but he is definitely not living.
+Consider also Barty Crouch, Jr.: We don’t know where he is – probably St. Mungo’s – but we know he has been Kissed by a Dementor and is no longer “alive” in the human sense.
 Yet he survives – if you believe there is any of him left to survive.

 Isn’t it possible that Harry or Voldemort, or both, might survive without living?

 It would certainly fit with the prophecy.
-If “neither can live while the other survives” then BOTH Harry and Voldemort must be dead, albeit Improperly Dead, as they are both currently surviving.
+If “neither can live while the other survives,” then both Harry and Voldemort must be dead, albeit improperly dead, since they are both currently surviving.
 Likewise, in order for neither to live while the other survives, they both would have had to have died simultaneously – say, at the moment Voldemort cursed baby Harry.

 Now we – and Harry, and Voldemort – are faced with a serious problem: how to fix this?